vincentleeuwen/python-cooking-with-objects/README.md

     ]
 ```

-### 3. Add a method to decrease the amount of a ingredient to the Ingredient class
+### 3. Add a method to decrease the amount of an ingredient to the Ingredient class

 ```python
 def use(self, amount):